-In Figure \ref{fig:2}, the number of dimensions, $D$, changes while both $M=10$ and $s=5$ are held fixed.
+In Figures \ref{fig:2} and 6b, the number of dimensions, $D$, changes while both $M=10$ and $s=5$ are held fixed.
 Here, we can clearly see the advantage of Algorithm~\ref{alg:main} for functions of many variables.
 The runtime and memory usage of CoSaMP blow up quickly as $D$ increases due to the gigantic matrix-vector multiplies it requires to identify support.
 Algorithm~\ref{alg:main}, on the other hand, shows much slower growth in runtime and memory usage.
 When $D=10$, for example, CoSaMP requires terabytes of memory whereas Algorithm~\ref{alg:main} requires only a few gigabytes.
-In Figure \ref{fig:3}, $s$ varies in $\{1,2,3,\cdots,10\}$ while $M=20$ and $D=4$ are fixed.
-Since Algorithm~\ref{alg:main} has $\mathcal{\tilde{O}}(s^5)$ scaling in runtime due to its pairing step, it suffers as sparsity increases more quickly than CoSaMP does.
+In Figures \ref{fig:3} and 6c, $s$ varies in $\{1,2,3,\cdots,10\}$ while $M=20$ and $D=4$ are fixed.
+Since Algorithm~\ref{alg:main} has $\mathcal{\tilde{O}}(s^5)$ scaling\footnote{The $\mathcal{\tilde{O}}$ complexity notation here neglects all logarithmic factors while simultaneously holding $D$, $K$, $d$, $\eta$, $\| {\bf c}_f \|_2$ and $\mathcal{L}$ constant.} in runtime due to its pairing step, it suffers as sparsity increases more quickly than CoSaMP does.
 Note that the crossover point is around $s=8$, so that Algorithm~\ref{alg:main} appears to be slower than CoSaMP for all $s>8$ when $M = 20$ and $D = 4$.
 Though ``only polynomial in $s$'', it is clear from these experiments that the runtime scaling of Algorithm~\ref{alg:Pairing} in $s$ needs to be improved before the methods proposed herein can become truly useful in practice.